zhixiangteoh/thenewspanels-netlify/README.md

 ### CSS

 This site has a lot of CSS.
 However, it is split into separate files (using SCSS) with a strict naming convention ([Block Element Modifier](http://getbem.com/naming/)) to make it easier to manage.

+### General
+This site is based off of the [The News Panels](https://github.com/pravinmb/TheNewsPanels) repository originally created for forestry.io CMS.
+It is a new and optimized website serving the same purpose.